talwarabhimanyu/nlp_experiments/README.md

 		<img src="./images/vgg11-layer10-noBN.png" width="35%" />
 		<img src="./images/vgg11-layer10-BN.png" width="35%" />
 	</p>
-* **BN speeds up training even if distribution stabilization effect is suppressed:** In line with the authors experiments, I injected random Gaussian noise *after* the first BatchNorm layer which precedes Layer 10. the plots below show the impact of this noise of distribution of Layer 10 activation (for networks with and without BatchNorm).
+* **BN speeds up training even if distribution stabilization effect is suppressed:** Borrowing from the authors' experiments, I injected random Gaussian noise *after* the first BatchNorm layer which precedes Layer 10, with the intent of destabilizing the activation distribution again.
+The plots below show the impact of this noise on distribution of Layer 10 activations (for networks with and without BatchNorm).

 	<p float="center">
 		<img src="./images/noisyBN-vgg11-layer10-noBN.png" width="35%" />